Welcome our Institute Faculty!

 Jacob L. Diaz

-A proud first generation college graduate and transfer student who grew up in a bilingual home in San Diego, California, Dr. Jacob Diaz serves as the Dean of Students/ Director of Housing and Residence Life at the University of South Florida, St. Petersburg.
-Prior leadership roles include serving as Vice President for Student Development and as Assistant Vice President & Dean of Students, both at Seattle University.
-In addition, he has served as the Assistant Dean of Students & Director of the Center for Student Ethics & Standards at the University of Vermont as well as positions in Residential Life and in Multicultural Affairs.
+Professionally, “Jake” serves as the Regional Assistant Vice Chancellor of Student Affairs and Dean of Students at the University of South Florida, St. Petersburg where he provides strategic leadership for a comprehensive portfolio of programs and services.
+He has had the privilege of holding senior leadership roles such as Vice President for Student Development and Assistant Vice President & Dean of Students, both at Seattle University.
+In addition, he has served as Assistant Dean of Students and Director of the Center for Student Ethics & Standards at the University of Vermont as well as held positions in Residential Life and in Multicultural Affairs.

-He has presented workshops at numerous regional and national conferences on topics such as multicultural competence in student affairs, serving first generation college students, students of color as well as leading inclusive student conduct processes.
-In addition, he has also served professional associations within higher education, including service as the National Chair of the NASPA Undergraduate Fellows Program, as a Faculty Member of the NASPA Graduate Student & New Professionals Institute, and as a Faculty Member of the NASPA Mid-Level Professionals Institute.
+He has presented workshops at numerous regional and national conferences and published on topics such as multicultural competence in student affairs, serving students of color as well as leading inclusive student conduct processes.
+In addition, he has also served professional associations within higher education, including service as a faculty member with the ACPA Mid Level Managers Institute, National Chair of the NASPA Undergraduate Fellows Program, Faculty Member of the NASPA Mid-Level Professionals Institute and Faculty Member of the NASPA Graduate Student & New Professionals Institute.
 Dr. Diaz has also served as a consultant and keynote speaker on various campuses throughout the United States.

 Dr. Craig Elliott II serves as the Assistant Vice President of Enrollment and Student Services and Assistant Professor at Samuel Merritt University in Oakland, CA.